-- 2. Import the profiles to cura: - \circ go to Preferences → Cura_settings... - \circ choose Profiles in left tab → button Import - navigate to the downloaded file and click open - the imported profile should appear under "Custom profiles" - $\circ\,$ select the imported profile in the list - click the button activate to actually use the profile for the next slicing.
+- 2. Import the profile to cura: - \circ go to Preferences → Cura_settings... - \circ choose Profiles in left tab → button Import - navigate to the downloaded file and click open - $\circ\,$ the imported profile should appear under "Custom profiles" - select the imported profile in the list click the button activate to actually use the profile for the next slicing.
 Alternatively, you can choose the profile from the drop-down menu at the top of the Print settings dialogue.

-Keep in mind, that these profiles are meant as a starting point.
+Keep in mind, that this profile is meant as a starting point.
 Feel free to tweak the parameters to suit your needs even better.
 This is especially true for layer height and speed.
 With large prints every additional mm/s reduces the time to print significantly.
-Small models with delicate details benefit from slow nozzle movements.
+Small models with delicate details may benefit from the more accurate lines that a slow nozzle paints.